Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 I'll explain that if you'd be patient.

-The uh the cost of oral contraceptives, and for those of you in Rio Linda uh bill pills, birth control pills, has doubled.
+The cost of oral contraceptives, and for those of you in Rio Linda, pills, birth control pills, has doubled, sometimes it's tripled in some cases at student health centers.

-And of course, this has health officials concerned that cheapskate students are going to start using less preferred methods or stop using birth control altogether.
+And of course, this has health officials concerned that Cheapskate students are going to start using less preferred methods or stop using birth control altogether.

 And what they're really afraid of is the students will stop having sex.